 Brazilian jiu jitsu, or BJJ, is probably the most complete and practical of all the current martial arts.
-BBJ a recent martial arts was adopted from Japan and refined by the Gracie family in Brazil around the 1920's.
-"Flowing" is a complete workout of movements and the mind with an opponent.
+BJJ a relatively recent martial art, was adopted from Japan and refined by the Gracie family in Brazil around the 1920's.
+"Flowing" is a complete workout of movement and “no mind” with an opponent.

-These essential years will give you understanding of the basics down.
+In these essential years the beginner will gain an understanding of their basics.
 These basics include the guard, side control, full mount and half guard as well the knowledge to "control" and "escape" from the basics.
 With this knowledge you can start to flow with a more experienced partner who can work with you on developing your game.
-"Flowing helps improve your agility and timing as well as teaching you how to use your momentum when you are training," added Arevalo, who is a Black Belt, under John and Rigan Machado.
+"Flowing helps improve your agility and timing as well as teaching you how to use your momentum when you are training," added Arevalo.

 With an understanding of it's definition and the knowledge of the basic movements of BJJ, a student can now flow.
 A practitioner will first warm up by stretching the legs, groin and later the upper body for a full body warm-up.
 The practitioner will start in a sit-down pose, on knees, facing his partner who is on their knees as well.
 They Shake hands and begin the first movement which could be bringing one partner into the guard position.
-Each partner will take turns and initiate the next move, never forcing a finishing move as the one of the main purpose to flowing is to not stop moving.
+Each partner will take turns and initiate the next move, never forcing a finishing move as the main purpose to flowing is Continual movement .
 A partner will move again until reaching a dominant position, like a full mount or knee on stomach.
-When position is attained the partner will let go of that position, knee on stomach in this case, and move to a side mount, or roll the partner off his back and begin cycle again.
+When position is attained the partner will let go of that position, knee on stomach in this case, and move to a side mount, or roll the partner off his back and begin the cycle again.
 This training can go on and on, based on the skilled level of the students and cardio endurance.
-This flowing back and forth is a psychically a complete workout and mentally reinforces the techniques the students attempt during the flow session.
+This flowing back and forth is psychically a complete workout and mentally reinforces the techniques the students attempt during the flow session.

 Tips for Best Flowing Results